JakobBergG/Dataproject_GBM/README.md

 ## Brain segmentation (MR and CT)
 The first step of the pipeline is brain segmentation.
 Brain segmentation is executed by running the function `run_brainmask_predictions` located in the script `brain_segmentation/predict_brain_masks.py`.
 This function performs the brain segmentation on the CT scan and each of the MR scans for the patient.
 The result of the brain segmentation is a separate 3D image called a brain mask, where voxels that are part of the brain have value 1 and 0 otherwise.
-For each CT and MR scan the brain is segmented by using prediction from a pre-trained *nnU-Net* model.
+For each CT and MR scan the brain is segmented by using predictions from a pre-trained *nnU-Net* model.
 An illustration of an MR scan and the corresponding brain segmentation is illustrated below:

 ![](readme_images/brainsegmentation.png)